 Designed and built to be as individual as you….. so you can make it your own and have everything to hand and organised as you wish.
 By choosing Coachbuilt GB, you will become part of the LIVE.
 LIFE.
 UNLIMITED. family of people who appreciate the quality, design and innovative features that make Coachbuilt GB the industry market leaders.

 Panel van conversions are built inside the shell of the standard panel.

 A panel van conversion is and ideal base vehicle for the iCruiser Day Van or Compact 1-2 berth Camper Van.

-A panel van conversion is mainly based on either the Fiat Ducato, VW Caravelle, Mercedes Sprinter or Nissan NV400 hi-top van which is then fitted out inside to offer all the necessary equipment and accessibility required.
+A panel van conversion is mainly based on either the Fiat Ducato, VW Caravelle, VW Transporter, Mercedes Sprinter or Nissan NV400 hi-top van which is then fitted out inside to offer all the necessary equipment and accessibility required.

 Our panel van conversions come with a wide range of finishes and specification.

 A perfect tailor made day vehicle - that offers a little more than the standard wheelchair accessible vehicle.